 3.1 CHECK THE LOCATION OF INSTALLATION

-Verify the overall measurements and the exact position of the electrical connections before installing the oven.
-Refer to the illustrations in the separate "technical data"

-document for your model.
+Verify the overall measurements and the exact position of the electrical and water connections (where applicable) before installing the oven.
+Refer to the illustrations in the separate "technical data" document for your model.

 3.2 FEET ASSEMBLY